JNPyles/Neural-Networks-from-Scratch/README.md

 ### Neural Networks:
 - Activation function: a function applied to the output of a neuron that modifies the output, usually to make the output non-linear.
 - Dense layer: a fully-connected layer of neurons.
 - Forward pass: passing data through a model from beginning to end.
+- Squared error / mean squared error: loss function used for regression
+- Categorical cross-entropy: loss function used to calcualte the accuracy of predictions; it is commonly used in networks with a softmax activation on the output layer.

 ## Neurons and Layers